 With a variable rate mortgage (often called a VRM), your rate will fluctuate as your lender adjusts their prime rate; however, your payment will not.
 This means that if the prime increases, a greater percentage of your payment will go towards interest and less money towards the principal of your mortgage.
 This means your mortgage balance will be paid down at a slower rate.

 Inversely, if the prime rate decreases, more of your monthly payment will go toward the principal of your mortgage.
-To maintain the same amortization schedule, you’re responsible for increasing your payment manually with your lender, to compensate for the increased interest cost in the instance that prime increases.
-Some lenders also have something called a “trigger rate”.
-This is the point at which the original mortgage payment is no longer covering the interest that’s being changed.
-In this scenario lenders would give you the option to increase your monthly payment, make a lump sum payment to cover this interest cost, or convert to a fixed rate.
+To maintain the same amortization schedule, you’re responsible for manually increasing your payment with your lender to compensate for the increased interest cost when prime increases.
+Some lenders also have something called a “trigger rate.”
+This is the point at which the original mortgage payment no longer covers the interest being changed.
+In this scenario, lenders allow you a couple of options.
+They may allow you to increase your monthly payment, make a lump sum payment to cover interest or convert to a fixed rate.
 If none of these things happen, then the borrower would have a balance owing at the term end date, which can be an unwelcome surprise.

 What to do, what to do?

 When entering into a mortgage that will fluctuate with the prime lending rate, the best bet is to understand your option.
 If your lender increases their prime rate and the options available, you don’t have any kind of interest cost outstanding at the end of your mortgage term.
 Also, a good idea to understand how to increase your payment with your mortgage lender when you are in a true variable rate mortgage.

 Reach out any time if you’re still unsure which option is best for you!